vedsmalve/Image_Steganography_using_LSB/README.md

 3. Select a cover image and a secret image.
 4. Set a 16-character AES key.
 5. Click the "Hide Data" button.
-6. Save the stego image at the prompted location
+6. Image will be saved at the location where your main.py is.

 To Extract Data: